LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Failure Case

-In this section, we present two common failure cases.
-1) Generated trajectories sometimes still contain traffic violations.
+In this section, we present one common failure case.
+Generated trajectories sometimes still contain traffic violations.
 For instance, the system may fail to properly recognize road separations such as median barriers, incorrectly treating them as drivable areas.
 In Figure~\ref{fig:failure_traj}, the newly inserted vehicle drives on the median barrier.
-2) The video diffusion model (VDM) sometimes alters the type and color of inserted vehicles.
-For example, in Figure~\ref{fig:failure_vdm}, while a green convertible mesh is inserted, it becomes a black sedan after refinement.
-This occurs because the VDM was trained primarily on common vehicle types (e.g., sedans and SUVs) and colors, resulting in poor handling of uncommon vehicle types.

 \textbf{Template B: Modified Scene Rendering}

 \textbf{Template C: Video Refinement}

 \tcbsubtitle{Editing Operations Patterns:}